wireseo/tp/docs/DeveloperGuide.md

 method `execute` takes in a `Model` object.
 As such, all view commands that extend from the `ViewCommand` class will implement the `execute` method.
 Thus, all view command classes have a dependency on `Model`.

-In the `ViewCommand` class, there is a static message `MESSAGE_USAGE` for when user does not include a second argument since view has to take in at least one argument.
+In the `ViewCommand` class, there is a static message `MESSAGE_USAGE` for when the user does not include a second argument since view has to take in at least one argument.
 The message will guide the user on what parameters the `ViewCommand` can take in.

 In all the view commands that extend from `ViewCommand`, there is a static message `MESSAGE_SUCCESS` for when the command